Copying for educational purposes

 - Digital reproductions must carry warning notices and the source must be appropriately acknowledged

 - Material may not be sold for profit; however cost recovery is permitted.

 Staff can also use any amount of TV and radio broadcasts for the educational uses of the institution, subject to certain conditions.
 Copies can be made in analog or digital form and can be placed online.
-Such copying and communication is conducted under the Part VA statutory licence with Screenrights.
+Such copying and communication is conducted under the statutory licence agreement with Screenrights.

 Commercially-produced music can be copied and distributed to students under a commercial licence with the music societies in Australia that control the reproduction and performance of music.
 As with broadcast and text licences, such use is subject to licence conditions.

 The music cannot be placed online for download, however it can be streamed or distributed on CD.
 Note also that this licence cannot be used to reproduce and distribute songs that you have purchased online under a personal contract (e.g. from iTunes).

 Using items not covered by statutory licence

 Items that are able to be copied under statutory licence are restricted to specific categories and subject to strict limitations in size, as outlined above.

 Amounts that fall outside the reproduction and communication conditions of the statutory licence will generally require permission from copyright owners.